Pylons/pyramid_cookbook/quick_traversal/typeviews.rst

 Analysis
 ========

-We made a ``templates`` subdirectory, just for the purposes of organization and to match a common project layout style.

 For the most significant change, our ``@view_config`` now matches on a ``context`` view predicate.
 We can say "use this view for when looking